common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/eto.md

 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->
+The writing system used in the collection of sentence prompts for read speech in this dataset is based on Latin characters with casual tone marking.
+It reflects the writing system introduced by early missionaries through literature in Ewondo.

 #### Symbol table